robin-bakkenes-avanade/ModernDataEngineering/labs.md

 3. On the right, go to BLOB CONTAINERS.
 4. Select the container you created.
 5. From the menu above the container details, select New Folder.
 If you don't see this option, open the More list to find it.
-6. For the folder name, type output, and then select Create.
+6. For the folder name, type **output**, and then select Create.
 Here you're creating a placeholder.
 Azure won't show the folder until you add a file to it.

 ### Write Transformation Query
 An Azure Stream Analytics query transforms an input data stream and produces an output.
 Queries are written in a language like SQL that's a subset of the Transact-SQL (T-SQL) language.